secure-hive/docs/content/docs/guides/ai-guide.md

 Refer to the [Risk Management Procedure](#) for additional guidance on evaluating and mitigating AI-related risks.

 {{< callout context="note" title="Threat modeling in AI risk analysis" icon="outline/info-circle" >}}
 Threat modeling is critical for identifying AI threats.
 It helps address bias, security vulnerabilities, and adversarial behavior proactively.
+For insights into AI risk management, explore resources like [MIT's AI Risk Initiative](https://airisk.mit.edu/).
 {{< /callout >}}

 ## Feedback